bury7/Classroom_Managment_CS50W/README.md

 ## Project Description

-Upon visiting site, you are presented with two main options: creating a new account or logging in to an existing one.
-Once logged in, users can personalize their profiles with account information and add a profile photo.
-This site caters to two distinct user types: teachers and students.
+When you access the site, you are given two options: create a new account or log in to an existing one.
+Users may personalize their profiles with account information and upload a profile photo after logging in.
+This website is designed for two sorts of users: instructors and students.

-### Teacher's Account
+### Account of the Teacher

-Teachers enjoy several powerful features:
+Teachers benefit from a number of excellent features:
-- **Class Management:** They can create and edit classes.
+- **Class Management:** They have the ability to create and change classes.
-- **QR Code Access:** Upon creating a class, teachers receive a unique QR code that allows easy sharing.
+- **QR Code Access:** When instructors create a class, they obtain a unique QR code that enables for simple sharing.
-- **Class Customization:** Teachers can modify class details as needed.
+- **Class Customization:** Teachers can change the features of their classes as needed.
-- **Content Folders:** In each class, teachers can create two types of content folders:
+- **Content Folders:** Teachers can create two sorts of content folders in each class:
-  - **Materials:** Here, teachers can share valuable resources like lecture videos, textbooks, and more.
+  - **Materials:** Teachers can contribute useful materials such as lecture videos, textbooks, and more here.
-  - **Assignments:** This folder is dedicated to student tasks, where teachers can review and grade answers with optional comments.
+  - **Assignments:**  This folder is for student tasks, and teachers can evaluate and grade answers with optional comments in it.

-### Student Account
+### Account for Students

-Students have their own set of capabilities:
+Students have their own set of skills:
-- **Join Classes:** They can join classes by using the unique links provided by teachers.
+- **Join Classes:** They can enroll in classes by following the links supplied by professors.
-- **Access Learning Materials:** Students can access all educational materials shared by the teacher.
+- **Access Learning resources:** Students get access to all of the teacher's instructional resources.
-- **Submit Homework:** For assignments, students can submit their answers and receive feedback and grades from the teacher.
+- **Submit Homework:** Students can submit their responses to assignments and receive feedback and scores from the teacher.
-- **Grade Tracker:** Students can conveniently monitor their grades in their user profile.
+- **Grade Calculator:** Students may easily track their grades on their user profile.

+All pages on the site are dynamic and are changed as soon as a certain action is taken.

 ## Course URL